Philips Airfryer vs Tefal Actifry - which one should you buy?

 We asked Which? members about the issues they’d encountered with their air fryers, and the biggest problems were down to smaller parts breaking.
 The top three most frequent faults were:

-- 24% - Broken parts, such as buttons, power cord, handle or timer
+- 25% - broken parts, such as buttons, power cord, handle or timer

-The good news is that parts such as a broken paddle can usually be replaced, so that if this problem occurs, it doesn't mean the end of your fryer.
+The good news is that it's usually possible to replace parts such as a broken stirring paddle, so if this problem occurs, it doesn't mean the end of your fryer.
 Tefal sells spare Actrifry paddles from around £6.50.